How the Rising Cost of Paper Impacts Direct Marketing

-As we enter 2019, the paper used in direct mail could be up to 25% more expensive than it was only two years ago.
+In 2019, the paper used in direct mail was up to 25% more expensive than it was two years previously.
 There are both environmental and economical shifts that have created this situation starting with the economic turmoil experienced around 2008-2009.
 During the Great Recession, marketers and publishers decreased budgets for print and shifted their attention to digital efforts, which relied less on paper.
 As a result, the demand for printing paper dropped and paper mills may have closed or pivoted their focus and equipment to other outputs like packaging, which could not be replaced by digital alternatives.

 Fast forward 10 years, and the U.S. economy is booming; demand for paper is on the rise.
 Unfortunately for direct marketers and other industries that rely on paper, the increase for paper products, combined with less paper producers has created a paper shortage.